splunk/public-o11y-docs/incident-intelligence/create-manage-on-call-schedules/use-cases-schedules/use-case-week-by-week.rst

 .. _ii-use-case-week-by-week:

-Use case: Create weekly coverage using the week-by-week shift type
+Use case: Create weekly coverage using the Week-by-week shift type
 ************************************************************************

 .. meta::